MattNikonorov/Typing-Animation-in-CSS/README.md

 ```

-### Styling the text element which we want to have the typewriter effect
+### Styling the element which we want to display the typewriter effect

 Now that we have the layout of the webpage, let's style the "typed-out" class by giving it these properties:
 ```